African humid period: Fluctuations

 Many humidity fluctuations in the early Holocene appear to be caused by the discharge of meltwater from the Laurentide Ice Sheet into the Atlantic, which weakens the Atlantic meridional overturning circulation.
 Some dry periods in marine cores in the Gulf of Guinea appear to coincide with events recorded in Greenland ice cores.
-Other variations in precipitation observed in records have been attributed to solar activity changes, water levels of Lake Turkana for example appear to reflect the 11-year solar cycle.
+Other variations in precipitation observed in records have been attributed to solar activity changes, water levels of Lake Turkana, for example, appear to reflect the 11-year solar cycle.

-In Lake Turkana, water level fluctuations took place between 8,500 and 4,500 years before present, with highstands before 8,400, around 7,000 and between 5,500 and 5,000 and lowstands around 8,000, 10,000 and 12,000 years before present.
-In total, five separate highstands are recorded in desert varnish around the lake.
+In Lake Turkana, water level fluctuations took place between 8,500 and 4,500 years before present, with highstands before 8,400, around 7,000, and between 5,500 and 5,000 and lowstands around 8,000, 10,000 and 12,000 years before present.
+In total, five or six separate highstands are recorded in desert varnish around the lake, matching with phases of increased wetness in the Negev.
 The highstands appear to be controlled by sea surface temperature patterns in the Atlantic and Indian Oceans, but also by overflow of water from Lake Suguta and Chew Bahir and upstream lakes into Lake Turkana.
 Volcanic and tectonic phenomena occur at Lake Turkana, but do not have the magnitude required to explain large changes in lake level.
 Water level fluctuations have also been inferred for Lake Chad on the basis of pollen data, especially towards the end of the AHP.
 In the Taoudenni lake fluctuations of about a quarter-millennium have been recorded and frequent droughts occurred in the Eastern Sahara.

 Other variations appear to have occurred 9,500–9,000 and 7,400–6,800 as well as 10,200, 8,200, 6,600 and 6,000 years before present; they were accompanied by decreased population density in parts of the Sahara, and other dry interludes in Egypt have been noted 9,400–9,300, 8,800–8,600, 7,100–6,900 and 6,100–5,900 years ago.
-The duration and severity of dry events is difficult to reconstruct and the impact of events like the Younger Dryas is heterogeneous even between neighbouring areas.
+The duration and severity of dry events are difficult to reconstruct, and the impact of events such as the Younger Dryas is heterogeneous even across neighbouring areas.
 During dry episodes, humans might have headed to waterbodies which still had resources, and cultural changes in the central Sahara have been linked to some dry episodes.
-Aside from fluctuations, a southward retreat of the humid period may have been underway after 8,000 years ago with a major drought around 7,800 years ago.
+Aside from fluctuations, a decrease in Nile discharge and southward retreat of the humid period may have been underway after 8,000 years ago with a major drought around 7,800 years ago.